Multidialogo/postal-expedition-challenge/readme.first.md

 The repository must contain a readme.md file that explains how to install and run the project.

+## Delivery of the test

+Test must be forked from this public repository, and then developed on own github account.

+Send back the address of the page implementing the project to: selezione@multidialogo.it.

 ## Track: International shipping

 ### Country selection